Dominican Republic: Import (general)

 General import regulations and requirements

-IMPORTANT: The Dominican Republic has begun implementing the new automated Customs system SIGA (Sistema Integrado de Gestión Aduanera) in certain ports.
-With the implementation of this new system the bill of lading information must now include the shipper's, consignee's and notify party's tax ID (or alternate ID or passport number).
+SIGA: The Dominican Republic has begun implementing the automated customs system SIGA (Sistema Integrado de Gestión Aduanera).
+With the implementation of this system, the bill of lading information must include shipper's, consignee's and notify party's tax ID, alternate ID, or passport number for individuals.
 Non-compliance with this requirement may result in penalties.

 Dutiable goods also are subject to various taxes and surcharges, the rates of which depend on the type of product.